KEYFIAI/KIPS/KIPS/kip-2.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces KeyFi Finance currently exposes or the creations of new ones.-->
-Within 48 hours of a successful vote result, the team will manually execute the transactions required to follow the processes outlined above, including both the Ethereum and BSC deposit fee wallets, .
+Within 48 hours of a successful vote result, the team will manually execute the transactions required to follow the processes outlined above, including both the Ethereum and BSC deposit fee wallets.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for KIPs but can be included with the implementation..-->